Asaranth/AdventOfCode/2023/README.md

 - Technique: Parsing + String Scanning

 #### Part 2
 - Requirement: As above — but digits may also appear spelled out (words).
-Recognize spelled‑out numbers and treat them equivalently; then again form two‑digit numbers from first + last digit and sum.
+Recognise spelled‑out numbers and treat them equivalently; then again form two‑digit numbers from first + last digit and sum.
 - Technique: Extended Scanning Rules

 ---

 ### Day 02 – Cube Conundrum
 #### Part 1
-- Requirement: Parse each record of colored‑cube draws; validate based on given constraints to determine which draws are plausible; sum IDs (or counts) of valid draws.
+- Requirement: Parse each record of coloured‑cube draws; validate based on given constraints to determine which draws are plausible; sum IDs (or counts) of valid draws.
 - Technique: Validation Under Constraints

 #### Part 2